Best Mutual Fund Apps 2023

 If your chosen mutual fund is located outside of the US, you will pay a fee of EUR 4.95 per trade.
 Either way, Interactive Brokers gives you the option of investing on margin – subsequently giving you additional purchasing power.
 Some of the most sought-after mutual funds available at Interactive Brokers are backed by the likes of Invesco, BlackRock, PIMCO, and Fidelity.

 If you’re also interested in other asset classes, Interactive Brokers has you covered.
-This includes everything from stocks, options, and futures to ETFs, bonds, and robo-advisor portfolios.
+Apart from being among the best ETF apps, it also covers everything from stocks, options, and futures to ETFs, bonds, and robo-advisor portfolios.
 Perhaps the main drawback with Interactive Brokers is that the initial account opening process is a bit long-winded.
 But, once you are set up – you’ll have unfettered access to the global financial markets.

 - Huge library of traditional stocks